Kids

 Bottom line: there’s a severe hazard the authorities could deny immigrants sent to Guantanamo a real possibility of seeking safety from going back to persecution or torture—contradicting Congress’ reason and their rights under the U.S. and worldwide regulation.

 History tells us that politicians might excuse or willfully turn a blind eye to abuses that manifest at Guantanamo.
-For decades, multiple administrations have attempted to deal with it as a black prison hollow, a place in which the rights of non-citizens can be violated, and bedrock standards of the U.S. Criminal device ignored.
+For decades, multiple administrations have attempted to deal with it as a black prison hollow, a place in which the rights of non-citizens can be violated and bedrock standards of the U.S. Criminal device ignored.
 In 2002, the government sent masses of men there and attempted to create a “conflict lab” for experimental abuses, which amounted to torture and different styles of ruthless, inhuman, and degrading remedies.

-Despite Supreme Court choices making clean that Guantanamo is, in reality, not a prison black hole, more significant than a decade later, politicians like Senator Tom Cotton (R-Ark.) have a good time it as a place beyond the regulation.
-“As some distance as I’m involved, each remaining certainly one of [the detainees] can rot in Hell, however so long as they don’t do this, they could rot in Guantanamo Bay,” Cotton informed the Senate in a 2015 hearing.
+Despite Supreme Court choices making clear that Guantanamo is, in reality, not a prison black hole, more significant than a decade later, politicians like Senator Tom Cotton (R-Ark.) have a good time with it as a place beyond the regulation.
+“As some distance as I’m involved, each remaining certainly one of [the detainees] can rot in Hell; so long as they don’t do this, they could rot in Guantanamo Bay,” Cotton informed the Senate in a 2015 hearing.
 I was there, and I recall the room going silent at his words—however, no senator condemned them.
-Despite years of advocacy using the ACLU and different organizations, Guantanamo stays where the government can engage in unlawful behavior outside of the general public eye.
+Despite years of advocacy using the ACLU and different organizations, Guantanamo stays where the government can engage in unlawful behavior outside the general public eye.

 Duane Simpson